Programme

 Technical Partners To be announced

-🟦 Sponsored Farewell and Cocktail & Strategic Networking
+🟦 Sponsored Farewell Cocktail & Strategic Networking

 Sponsors and Partners To be announced